EroEroz/EroEroz.github.io/content/2-Proposal/_index.md

 Phase 1 (Weeks 1 - 4): This stage focuses on building the technical foundation, including finalizing data models, setting up .NET 3-tier Solution Architecture, initializing Github Repository, and researching AWS services.
 The milestone of this stage is Solution Architecture and Repository established, along with AWS environment (VPC, Subnets).

-Phase 2 (Weeks 5 - 7): After Phase 1 is complete, the group will build core features, complete Persistence and Application Layers (Product Management, Orders) and basic feature flows on WebShop (Auth, Cart).
+Phase 2 (Weeks 5 - 8): After Phase 1 is complete, the group will build core features, complete Persistence and Application Layers (Product Management, Orders) and basic feature flows on WebShop (Auth, Cart).
 The milestone is main feature flows (Login, View Product, Cart, Payment) operating stably locally, and Unit Tests for Services.

-Phase 3 (Weeks 8 - 10): Dependent on Phase 2, this stage will integrate AWS services like Amazon S3 for product images and ElastiCache (Redis) for caching.
-The milestone is CI/CD pipeline operational, successfully automatically deploying to Staging environment on Elastic Beanstalk and Integration Testing completed.
+Phase 3 (Weeks 9 - 11): This phase prepares for cloud migration.
+The group optimizes the source code (Refactoring), configures Environment Variables, drafts automation scripts (Buildspec), and cleans up the project for the CI/CD process.

-Phase 4 (Week 11): This final stage focuses on finalization and deployment, dependent on the stable Staging build from Phase 3.
+Phase 4 (Week 12): This final stage focuses on finalization and deployment, dependent on the stable Staging build from Phase 3.
 The group will configure security services (CloudFront, WAF, Route 53).
 The milestone is Version 1.0 successfully deployed to Production environment (Elastic Beanstalk), final User Acceptance Testing completed, and system monitored via CloudWatch.

 ### 6. Budget Estimation